aryaminus/RN-login-register-screen/README.md

 **Major Properties:**
  - To hide navabr in certain component & back option in final screen
  - To using different properties of TextInput and moving cursor from 1 field to other with returnkeytype and hiding password using secureTextEntry
- -To store the input fields locally using Asyncstorage (server integration in next sessions)
+ - To store the input fields locally using Asyncstorage (server integration in next sessions)

 ![Working demo](https://i.imgur.com/UuMpvwT.png)